SagarKarjagi/SagarKarjagi/README.md

 📜 Certifications

-🏆 Certified in Data Analytics and Python with Gold honors from SkilloVilla.\n 🏆 Certified in SQL and Python from HackerRank.
+🏆 Certified in Data Analytics and Python with Gold honors from SkilloVilla.

+🏆 Certified in SQL and Python from HackerRank.